wagtail/wagtail/docs/getting_started/tutorial.md

 ## Extend the HomePage model

-Out of the box, the \"home\" app defines a blank `HomePage` model in `models.py`, along with a migration that creates a homepage and configures Wagtail to use it.
+Out of the box, the "home" app defines a blank `HomePage` model in `models.py`, along with a migration that creates a homepage and configures Wagtail to use it.

 Edit `home/models.py` as follows, to add a `body` field to the model: